 - Negative accounts that are outdated (past the 7.5 year reporting time)

 - Accounts showing late payments due to a mistake or error

 - Account balances being reported as credit limits or credit limits not being reported at all

-As mentioned above, one late payment can take as much as 100 points off a good credit score and 30 points off a fair to poor credit score.
-You may have simply overlooked the payment one time and your credit score should not have to suffer.
-Many creditors understand this and will work with you if you normally pay your accounts in a timely matter.
-Write a goodwill letter requesting removal of the late payment from your credit report.
+One late payment can take as much as 100 points off a good credit score and 30 points off a fair to poor credit score.
+You may have simply overlooked the payment and your credit score should not have to suffer.
+Many creditors understand this and will work with you especially if you typically pay on-time.
+Write a goodwill letter requesting removal of the late payment from your credit reports.
 See a sample goodwill letter here.

 Credit mix accounts for 10% of your credit score.
 The credit scoring formula will add points to your credit score if you have an installment loan reporting.
 Installment loans are personal loans, auto loans, mortgage loans, home equity loans and even student loans.
-Installment loans carry a lot of weight with banks, lenders and the credit scoring formula.
-Installment loans show creditworthiness and that you are a good credit risk.
-They can work wonders on your credit files and help you raise you credit scores fast.
+Installment loans carry a lot of weight with banks and lenders because they show creditworthiness and that you are a good credit risk.

 Installment loans also act as a cushion for your credit score.
 If you have only revolving accounts such as credit cards and retail accounts to calculate a credit score and you miss a payment, having an installment loan will help balance out the information used to calculate you credit score.
 Any hit your score might take because a missed payment will not hurt as much.